mah115/Zubax-Myxa-uart-codec-avr/README.md

+This project is forked from Erik Kaju's project, code was updated for newer firmware and some functionality was added.

 # Zubax Myxa UART Codec for AVR

 [Myxa](https://zubax.com/products/myxa) is a high-end PMSM/BLDC motor controller (FOC ESC) for light unmanned aircraft and watercraft developed by [Zubax Robotics](https://zubax.com/)